-Death: upon reaching 0 hp, the Hayyoth explodes into a massive pillar of energy that extends to the heavens and obliterates everything within a half-mile radius.
+Death: upon reaching 0 hp, the Hayyoth explodes into a massive pillar of energy that extends to the sky and obliterates everything within a half-mile radius.
 It leaves nothing behind save for 1d10 of its diamond eyes in smoldering impact craters.
-Each is the size of a boulder and worth 1d10x10,000 SP.
+Each is the size of a boulder and worth 1d10x10,000 sp.

-After a hayyoth touches down on earth and begins its rampage, a Biblical plague forewarns its coming.
-For a week or so leading up to its arrival, the local region will experience some end-of-days style catastrophes.
+After a hayyoth touches down on earth and begins its rampage, a Biblical plague forewarns its coming in the surrounding regions.
+For a week or so leading up to its arrival, the local area will experience some end-of-days style catastrophes.
 You can borrow a plague straight from the good book, but here are some other ideas for Old Testament–style precipitation: